blubits/unscramble/README.md

 A simple word unscramble game, written in Python.

+Created by Maded Batara III and Jose Enrico Salinas.

 ## Setup

 Make sure Python >3.6 and [pipenv](https://pipenv.readthedocs.io/en/latest/) is installed on your system.
 Then simply run